 This broker stands out for more than just its range of currency pairs.
-We particularly like that Capital.com has a mobile app specifically dedicated to trader education.
+Capital.com has a mobile app specifically dedicated to trader education.
 The app offers an interactive experience that helps new traders learn the ins and outs of forex as well as practice strategies.
 In some ways, the app is like getting a free forex course from your broker.

 Capital.com also has an artificial intelligence-based trading assistant that helps set its trading platform apart.
 The AI assistant will spot trading setups and bring them to your attention, taking the place of fixed forex signals.
 It will also analyze your trades to spot patterns and then make suggestions about how you could improve your profitability.

 Sponsored ad.
 75.26% of retail investor accounts lose money when trading CFDs with this provider.